Let’s face it: everything tastes better when it’s freshly picked.

 - Test your soil.
 Especially if you plan on planting directly in the ground.
 That way you’ll know the quality of soil from the start, and you’ll know what you need to add or adjust for healthy crops.
 I used the Luster Leaf Rapitest Test Kit.
 It’s super simple and tests your soil for ideal pH levels, Nitrogen, Phosphorus, and Potassium with easy to read indicators.

 - Plan ahead.
 Draw your layout.
 Figure out what you’re going to put where.
-Plant your climbing vegetables on the north or west side of your garden so they won’t block sun from the smaller plants.
+Plant your climbing vegetables on the north or west side of your garden so they won’t block sun from the smaller garden plants.
 Also, keep in mind that certain vegetables do well planted near others, while there are some plants you’ll want to keep apart.
-Check out this guide to companion planting.
+Check out this guide to companion planting and implement some of the companion planting techniques

 If you’re new to gardening and can’t decide what to plant, here are some good vegetables to start with.